Traffic Calming 2024

 I would like to see speed limit reductions near playgrounds.
 Speed cushions don't seem to be helping on Cherry Avenue.
 Is this something that can be considered?

-MarjL asked about 1 month ago
+MarjL asked 2 months ago

 Thank you for your question!
 Speed limit reduction zones are legislated to only be for school zones, this is part of the provincial Motor Vehicle Act.
 However City Staff are currently looking into implementing neighbourhood speed limit reductions that would likely overlap with parks.
 If you have further questions please reach out to traffic@fredericton.ca.